OpenConext/OpenConext-deploy/README.md

 gpg --recipient 9561C684 --encrypt-files foo.tar
 ```

 You can supply `--recipient` multiple times.
-If you're
+The argument to recipient is a GPG public-key-id.
+Add the public keys of the persons that should have access to the openconext-secrets you crypt for this environment.

 ## 4. Move the crypted file into place
 Put the crypted file in gpg/tarred_and_crypted_keystores.
 Its name is important, so in this case it should be foo.tar.gpg.